CSHoggard/academic-kickstart/content/post/getting-started/index.md

 ---
-title: Introducing morris: William Morris palettes for ggplot2
+title: Introducing William Morris palettes for ggplot2
 subtitle: Test

 # Summary for listings and search engines